-- Why not try making a list of new foods you’ve never tried before, such as jackfruit and try and tick everything off by the end of the month.
+- Why not try making a list of new foods you’ve never tried before, such as jackfruit, and try to tick everything off by the end of the month?

-- Or try and use ingredients you know in a completely new way!
+- Or try to use ingredients you are familiar with and know you like in a completely new way!
 Such as using chia seeds to make an egg replacement or the water in chickpeas (aquafaba) to make meringue.

 - Check out the Eating Out guide on Veganuary.com to see all the menus of chain restaurants online.

 - Research your local area to see whether there are any great vegan restaurants.

 - When in doubt ask other vegans where they would suggest.

 We’ve all been there, picking up an item without checking the label and then realising too late that it contains milk or eggs.

 The main thing is to learn from your mistakes and move forward!